howellbernardi/bad-project/README.md

 # bad-project
- A Java-based desktop application developed using Eclipse IDE which contain a donut shop ordering and management system.
+ A Java-based desktop application developed using Eclipse IDE which contain a fictional donut shop ordering and management system.
 This project was created as part of the Business Application Development (BAD) coursework at Bina Nusantara University.
----

 ## 🚀 Features
 - **User Authentication & Login**